 Listed below are the descriptions of the three potential Senior Class Gifts.
-You may only vote once.
-Please email the Gift Development Chair, Sophia Perri, or call Geoff Hallett in the Office of Annual Giving at 814-865-0198, if you have questions.
+Seniors are allowed to vote once, but will receive a second vote if they make a pledge before October 18.
+Please email the Gift Development Chair, Devron Lovick, or call Geoff Hallett in the Office of Annual Giving at 814-865-0198, if you have questions.

 This form has been disabled.